DevaWinner/capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [My_Portfolio] <a name="about-project"></a>
+# 📖 [Pixel's Photography School] <a name="about-project"></a>

-Welcome to the **Photography School** Website repository!
+Welcome to the **Pixel's Photography School** Website repository!
 This project is an interactive website designed for a photography school, aimed at providing aspiring photographers with a comprehensive platform to learn, explore, and enhance their photography skills.

 ## 🛠 Built With <a name="built-with"></a>